Shanghai Travel Guide: Best 10 Places to Visit in 3 Days (2025 Itinerary)

 Yuyuan Garden is one of the crowd’s favorites.
 It’s located in the Huangpu District, right in the heart of old Shanghai.

-If you haven’t yet had the opportunity to appreciate the beauty of a Ming-style garden, like those found in Suzhou, you’ll like this one.
+If you haven’t yet had the chance to appreciate the beauty of a Ming-style garden, like those in Suzhou, you’ll like this one.

-Try to visit on a weekday and early in the morning, as the crowds can really take away from the garden’s peaceful and calming energy, which will, in turn, create your impression of it.
+Try to visit on a weekday and early in the morning, as crowds can really take away from the garden’s peaceful, calming energy, which, in turn, shapes your impression of it.

 I’ve been there twice, and despite being in the same location, it felt like a completely different experience each time.